kendallmiller/kendallmiller.github.io/_posts/2023-07-03-minimizing-waste-in-your-saas.md

 # How to Minimize Waste, deliver more, and delight your customers

-The key to minimizing waste is to ensure your customers values on the work products everyone on your team produces.
+The key to minimizing waste is to ensure your customers value the work products everyone on your team produces.
 The most reliable way to ensure this is to regularly confirm this with your customers.

 ## Integrate Customer Feedback in Product Development

-From the moment you last confirmed a product change with your customers until you demonstrate the solution, you're going at risk that you may miss the mark and the effort was wasted.
+From the moment you last confirm a product change with your customers until you demonstrate the solution, you're going at risk that you may miss the mark and the effort was a waste.
 Consider each of these a bet you're making that you understand the customer's needs, the market, and your team's abilities: You want to be sure these bets win.
 The smaller you can make each bet, the lower the risk is that you've gone far afield and will have to discard a significant amount of work.

 In an ideal world, you'd be continually delivering small units of value to your customers and have a way to measure (efficiently) that it's achieving the result you expected and is a net positive for them.
-This is the driving goal behind Continuous Delivery - realize the value of your work as quickly as possible and get feedback so if you go in the wrong direction you didn't go very far.
+This is the driving goal behind Continuous Delivery - realize the value of your work as quickly as possible and get feedback so if you go in the wrong direction you don't go very far.

 When I work with teams, evangelizing Continuous Delivery (also known as CI/CD) isn't hard - it's become a staple of modern Agile development teams.
 But, I also find that they've rarely given a thought to gathering customer feedback so they can be sure the work they quickly delivered is useful and well received.